1961 onwards - Protecting consumers, testing claims

 In response, the industry set up the Advertising Standards Board of Finance (Asbof) in 1974 to provide sufficient and secure funding for the system through a levy of 0.1% on advertising space costs.

 Because the ASA is not responsible for collecting the levy itself, its independence is assured.
 The levy also provides enough funding for the ASA to promote itself to the public.

 In 1988, the introduction of the Control of Misleading Advertisements Regulations provided the ASA with legal backing from the Office of Fair Trading (OFT).
 These regulations enabled the ASA, for the first time, to refer advertisers who made persistent misleading claims and refused to co-operate with the self-regulatory system to the OFT for legal action.

-The ASA still has the ability to refer advertisers to the OFT for unfair or misleading advertising, but today we would refer under the Consumer Protection from Unfair Trading Regulations 2008 and the Business Protection from Misleading Marketing Regulations 2008, which replaced the Control of Misleading Advertisements Regulations 1988 and in 2013 responsibility for the backstop transferred from the Office of Fair Trading to Trading Standards.
+The ASA still has the ability to refer advertisers to the OFT for unfair or misleading advertising, but today we would refer under the Consumer Protection from Unfair Trading Regulations 2008 and the Business Protection from Misleading Marketing Regulations 2008.
+The 2008 regulations replaced the Control of Misleading Advertisements Regulations 1988 and in 2013 responsibility for the backstop transferred from the Office of Fair Trading to Trading Standards.

-Referral to the OFT remains a last resort and is rarely needed: the overwhelming majority of advertisers work within the system.
+Referral to Trading Standards is a last resort and rarely needed: the overwhelming majority of advertisers work within the system.

 2004 onwards - Becoming the one-stop shop